pedro-ramirez-suarez/DiPSClientSample/README.md

 - A word count, this console app, receives a word, and search how many times the word is found in all .txt files in some folder.

 - A Chat application, a simple chat application that uses gravatar to display avantars.

+- A TODO app in two parts, a web site with only html, css and javascript and a console app that acts as the server code for the web site.

 Ruby Samples: